Jorge Silva Puras

-Jorge Silva Puras (born August 23, 1966 in San Juan, Puerto Rico) is a Puerto-Rican public servant and government official.
+Jorge Silva Puras (born August 23, 1966, in San Juan, Puerto Rico) is a Puerto Rican academic, public servant and government official.

 Early life and education

 Silva Puras is a 1988 graduate of Yale University where he majored in political science and economics.
 He received a Juris Doctor with Honors from the University of Puerto Rico in 1991, and an MBA in International Management from the University of Texas at Austin and the Copenhagen Business School in 1996.

 Career

 He worked at The Procter & Gamble Company, Citigroup, and a San Juan law firm.

 Puerto Rico government

-Silva Puras has served in several senior government positions at the Commonwealth of Puerto Rico, including Chief of Staff to former Governor of Puerto Rico Aníbal Acevedo Vilá. from June 2006 until December 2008.
+Silva Puras served in several senior government positions at the Commonwealth of Puerto Rico, including Chief of Staff to former Governor of Puerto Rico Aníbal Acevedo Vilá. from June 2006 until December 2008.
 Previous to his appointment as Chief of Staff, he served as Secretary of the Puerto Rico Department of Economic Development and Commerce, and as Executive Director of the Puerto Rico Industrial Development Company (PRIDCO).

 As Secretary of Economic Development, he served as Chairman of the Puerto Rico Tourism Company, the Roosevelt Roads Redevelopment Authority, and the Puerto Rico Land Administration.
 He also served 4 years as a member of the Board of Directors of the Government Development Bank for Puerto Rico.
 He served as member of the Board of Directors of Somos El Futuro, a New York non-profit serving the Hispanic population.

 As part of his responsibilities as Puerto Rico's Chief of Staff, he led the efforts that resulted in the Governor's Economic Development Plan (EDP), announced in the Fall of 2006, which focused on 6 economic development strategies, including infrastructure investments via public private partnerships (PPPs).